TomNug/AdventOfCode2023/README.md

 ## Day 3 - Parsing a grid of characters to identify larger numbers within and proximity to specific symbols
 **Test-driven development** where tests are created before the implementation helped my understanding of the problem and each stage.
 Used **MemberData** in **xUnit** to allow for more complext test data.

+## Day 4 - Parsing strings to identify sets of numbers and performing calculations based on the intersections
+More **test-driven development** helped with the process.
+Made progress in secure increments and was confident in my code.
+More complex **regex** patterns, so more good practise.
+Using **sets** and **intersections** to find crossover between numbers.